Vanille-N/tree-beamer/README.md

 Slides and sources for presentations of Tree Borrows.

-This branch (eth) is specific to the talk to be given at ETH Zürich, June 13th 2023.
+This branch (ens) is specific to the internship defense at ENS Paris-Saclay for my diploma.
 Other branches may contain material not presented here.

 Related:
 - [Tree Borrows by Example](https://perso.crans.org/vanille/treebor/)